Click to go HOME

 Note: Dates in parenthesis are earliest and /or latest dates observed on marked handles.

-*The info in the chart is from observations of many F1 handsets by Dave Johnson, with additions by Paul Fassbender and Doug Rose and discussions on the ATCA and TCI listservs.
-Handles made after early 1939 are generally not dated, so handle dates are estimated using sets with matching dates on other components (handset elements, bottom plate, inductor, ringer, etc.).
+*The info in the chart is from observations of many F1 handsets by Dave Johnson, with additions by Paul Fassbender and Doug Rose and discussions on the ATCA and TCI listservs, and Classic Rotary Phones Forum.
+Handles made after early 1939 generally have an abbreviated date code, including only the last digit of the year.
+Where there was confusion, handle dates were estimated using sets with matching dates on other components (handset elements, bottom plate, inductor, ringer, etc.).

 Please send comments or photos of your favorite phones to: